jamestford/pyhood/README.md

 ## Install

 pyhood needs **Python 3.10 or newer**.
-Install it into a virtual environment rather than your system Python:
+We recommend installing it into a virtual environment rather than your system Python:

 ```bash
 python3.14 -m venv pyhood-env